srcfl/srcful-documentation/docs/developer/hardware.md

 3. Location (Optional)

 ### Local Interface
-This in the simplest form this is handled via the gateway itself, via a local interface.
-This can be handled by the gateway itself e.g. via an internal webpage.
+This in the simplest form this is handled via the gateway itself, via a local interface e.g. an internal webpage.
 This may be sufficient for a deeply technical product, possibly with other complex configuration of connected devices etc. The main caveat for a unified user experience in this case is the integration of the wallet key.
 There are however modules for most popular web frameworks that can handle this seamlessly.
 In the simplest case the user will need to copy paste the wallet public key into the local interface.
 Depending on needs the local interface can be as advanced as needed and provide a full user experience by utilizing the data egress of the SEN network to do visualizations etc.

 ### Bespoke App
 For a more non-technical user experience a bespoke app that communicates with the gatweway may be developed.